Why are we running this project?

 Who organizes and supports the project?

-In this program, the Robert Bosch Stiftung cooperates with two partners:
+In this program, the Robert Bosch Stiftung works together with a partner institution:

-The Arab Reform Initiative (ARI) is an independent regional think tank working to articulate an agenda for democratic change, good governance and social justice in the Arab world.
+The Arab Reform Initiative (ARI) is an independent regional think tank that helps to formulate an agenda for democratic change, good governance and social justice in the Arab world.